Deep Sky Astrophotography in Light Pollution

 An Astrophotography Filter for the City

 The image in this video was not shot using a DSLR camera, instead, a dedicated astronomy camera.
-However, a dual band pass filter like the Optolong L-eNhance is a great choice for DSLR camera owners as well.
-This filter was designed specially for one-shot-color cameras.
+However, a dual bandpass filter like the Optolong L-eNhance is a great choice for DSLR camera owners as well.
+This filter was designed especially for one-shot-color cameras.

 Selecting a Target